These Are The Ten Biggest Companies In The Metals Industry

 Nucor (>$22.58 billion)

 Founded in 1905 and headquartered in Charlotte, N.C., this company produces steel and steel products.
 Nucor Corporation (NYSE:NUE) has the following business segments: Steel Mills, Steel Products, and Raw Materials.
 Its shares have lost over 2% in the last three months, but are up over 100% in the last one year.
-Nucor posted a net income of more than $6.80 billion in 2021 and over $700 million in 2020.7 Large-Cap Stocks to Help Navigate a Volatile Market
+Nucor posted a net income of more than $6.80 billion in 2021 and over $700 million in 2020.7 Stocks That are Ready For a Santa Claus Rally

 .